pincerOS/kernel/README.md

                                                                                                                                                       -->
 # About The Project 🦀

-PincerOS is a bare-metal microkernel-based multi-core operating system written from the ground up in Rust targeting the Raspberry Pi 4b.
+PincerOS is a bare-metal monolithic kernel multi-core operating system written from the ground up in Rust targeting the Raspberry Pi 4b.
 The project aims to be a distributed, scalable, and secure operating system for general-purpose use.
 We aim to support a wide range of applications such as networked video games, distributed computing, and more.

 ## Targeted Features ✨

-- Microkernel Architecture
+- Monolithic Kernel Architecture
 - Multi-core Support
 - Memory Management
 - Process Scheduling